7 plus (7+) Exam – Manchester Grammar School (MGS) – What you need to know

 MGS Junior School welcomes applications for entry to any of Years 3 (7+), 4 (8+), 5 (9+) or 6 (10+).
 However, if a boy is not offered a place in Years 3, 4 or 5, parents are asked to wait two years if they would like him to be re-assessed to allow for academic development and maturity.

 The deadline for registration for MGS Junior School 7+ entry is in November – although there is some flexibility around this.

 The school will continue to accept applications for fee-paying places after this date, but the number of assessment dates available with then be more limited.
 (There is no set assessment day).

-Please click here for a link to MGS Junior School’s 7+ registration form:
+Please click here for a link to MGS Junior School’s 7+ registration form.
+Registration fee: £40

 As MGS admits boys on the basis of academic ability, they do not have formal quotas for any year group (other than them being full and not having the physical space to admit a boy!)
 Therefore late entry admissions are possible – although bursary assistance cannot be offered to late entry candidates.

-For full up-to-date details of their late entry process we recommend that you contact the admissions department: Email: email@example.com Tel: 0161 224 7201 ext 234
+For full up-to-date details of their late entry process we recommend that you contact the admissions department on email@example.com or 0161 224 7201 ext 234

 Boys are usually assessed in small groups of between eight and twelve.
 They are asked to take part in a range of activities and tasks to ascertain potential.
 They should be able to manipulate numbers, work with texts, think creatively, solve puzzles and interact in a group situation.